-- 2 Q. So if you've gone through that exercise of looking at her notes, what would have been your view as to, insofar 3 as you could do it, some of the things that you might be 4 concerned that were responsible for her deterioration?
-A. As the junior member in the medical team on intensive 6 care.
-I would have been part of the ward round and part 8 of the discussions along with Dr Crean and also 0 Dr Hanrahan.
-It's clear from Dr Hanrahan's initial note 10 that there was a lack of clarity about the diagnosis at 11 that stage, and that was evidenced by the broad 12 differential diagnosis that was stated by Dr Hanrahan, 13 starting with infection and the possibilities of 14 encephalitis, possibly metabolic disorders contributing 15 to the potential of seizures.
-Also, encephalopathy as 16 a result of possible haemorrhagic ischaemic origin and 17 cerebral oedema, query is the last line in that differential diagnosis.
-So the differential diagnosis 18 19 20 of the seizures and catastrophic neurological - 22 Q. Yes.
+- Q. So if you've gone through that exercise of looking at - her notes, what would have been your view as to, insofar - as you could do it, some of the things that you might be - concerned that were responsible for her deterioration? - A. As the junior member in the medical team on intensive - care, I would have been part of the ward round and part - of the discussions along with Dr Crean and also - Dr Hanrahan.
+It's clear from Dr Hanrahan's initial note - 10 that there was a lack of clarity about the diagnosis at - 11 that stage, and that was evidenced by the broad - 12 differential diagnosis that was stated by Dr Hanrahan, - 13 starting with infection and the possibilities of - 14 encephalitis, possibly metabolic disorders contributing - 15 to the potential of seizures.
+Also, encephalopathy as - 16 a result of possible haemorrhagic ischaemic origin and - cerebral oedema, query is the last line in that - differential diagnosis.
+So the differential diagnosis - 19 is very broad, and it was certainly not clear the cause - 20 of the seizures and catastrophic neurological - 21 - Q. Yes.
 Cerebral oedema for some other cause is something - that's flagged there potentially.
-Sorry, the pagination 23 - 24 - 25
+Sorry, the pagination 23 - for this is 061-018-063.
+And you said that you would 24 - 25 have been party to and listening in on the discussion

-- 1 Q. And if you were looking through to see what she had - 2 received from when she came in when her -- with the - exception of being slightly dehydrated, a bit pyrexic, 2 - but apart from that not apparently seriously ill, and what 4 - she had received was her fluids, essentially, all that - she'd received. - 7 A. Yes.

-- Q. Would that therefore have focused you a little bit on 8 - her fluid regime to see whether that might be implicated 10 in what had happened? - 11 A. There would have been a holistic view of all potential 12 causes of seizures and fluids would have been part of 13 - 14 Q. That would have been part of it.
-And you would have noted that her pupils having been first noted at 3.30, 15 - 16 whether that was actually when they became fixed and - 17 dilated isn't clear, and that couldn't be clear to you - from the notes because it isn't, but you would have seen 18 - that that's when they were first noted, and from then on 19 - there's no record at all of her having any neurological - improvement.
+- 1 O. And if you were looking through to see what she had - received from when she came in when her -- with the - exception of being slightly dehydrated, a bit pyrexic, - but apart from that not apparently seriously ill, and what - she had received was her fluids, essentially, all that - she'd received. - 7 A. Yes. - O. Would that therefore have focused you a little bit on - her fluid regime to see whether that might be implicated - 1.0 in what had happened? - 11 A. There would have been a holistic view of all potential - 12 causes of seizures and fluids would have been part of - 13 - 14 Q. That would have been part of it.
+And you would have - noted that her pupils having been first noted at 3.30, 15 - 16 whether that was actually when they became fixed and - dilated isn't clear, and that couldn't be clear to you - from the notes because it isn't, but you would have seen - that that's when they were first noted, and from then on 19 - 20 there's no record at all of her having any neurological - improvement.
 You'd have seen that from her notes?
-21 - 22 A. Yes.

-- 23 Q. And there was no sign of any improvement certainly at - 24 all by the time she gets to -- from when she's admitted 25 to PICU?
+21 - 22 A. Yes. - 23 O. And there was no sign of any improvement certainly at - 2.4 all by the time she gets to -- from when she's admitted - 25 to PICU?